amirarsalan90/sarcastic_gpt_bot/README.md

 # Simple Telegram Bot

-This is a very simple Telegram bot that uses the OpenAI API to respond to messages. you can change the
+This is a very simple Telegram bot that uses the OpenAI API to respond to messages.
+You can play with langchain template string inside `telegram_bot.py` to change the behavior of the bot.
+I have set it to be sarcastic, mean, and not so friendly!

 ## Getting Started